 "There is increased economic incentive promoting young men to become involved in pimping," the report said.
-"The lure of what is perceived as easy money is supported by easy access

 In one case in which a suburban Contra Costa County girl was trafficked through several states by an Oakland pimp, law enforcement officials found he had become wealthy from his trade.
-The court and plaintiff were able to get the convicted pimp to hand over

 - Podcast: A former teen prostitute and her mother talk frankly about the experience

 - Listen to reporter Barbara Grady discuss teen prostitution in Oakland on KQED .

 - Listen to reporter Kamika Dunlap discuss teen prostitution in Oakland on KPFA

 - See all stories, photos and video with the Oakland Tribune's Teen Prostitution series

 $40,000 the value of his Lexus as restitution.
 It was then donated by the girl's family to MISSSEY Inc., the Oakland nonprofit organization that helped find the girl and counsel her.

 The pimps do not let the girls keep the money they've made.